Substantial, well-documented . . . One of our most accomplished, erudite and prolific historians of modern Russia

 Putin’s rule, whether as president or prime minister, has been marked by a steady increase in domestic repression and international assertiveness.
 Despite this, there have been signs of liberal growth and Putin – and Russia – now faces a far from certain future.

 Robert Service reveals a premier who cannot take his supremacy for granted, yet is determined to impose his will not only on his closest associates but on society at large.
-Kremlin Winter is a riveting insight into power politics as Russia faces a blizzard of difficulties both at home and abroad.
+Authoritative, engaging and meticulously researched, Kremlin Winter is a riveting insight into power politics at a time when Russia faces a blizzard of difficulties both at home and abroad.

-'A masterful portrait of Putin and Russia' – Jack Coleman, Daily Telegraph
+'A masterful portrait of Putin and Russia' – Jack Coleman, The Daily Telegraph

 Les mer